knightsUCF/SpaceGame/marketing/readme.md

 # Getting Users to Sign Up

 We can have users be notified when a new article comes out, or enter your email to be notified when new articles are published, or when there are new updates to the game.

+# TRASHY ADS

+In the beginning we don't want any ads on the website so the site does not seem trashy.
+We will get more traffic this way, and the real product is the game.